jjtheall/Omnipod-Dash/README.md

 ## What is this project?

-This is a program that emulates the functionality of the Personal Diabetes Management system called the Omnipod Dash created by insulet.
+This is a program that emulates the functionality of the Personal Diabetes Management system called the Omnipod Dash created by Insulet.
 It (is a work in progress but eventually) will include a bolus calculator, a user programmable basal rate system, insulin delivery and blood glucose history, pod expiry, and other small features of the Dash.

 ## How to run this project?